aaronc789/CSE110_Lab1/index.md

 ## **Introduction**

 **Hello!** My name is ***Aaron Chao***, and I'm currently a third year *Computer Science* transfer from Irvine, California.
 I was born and raised in Chicago, Illinois for 2 years, then moved to California where I have stayed ever since.
-At home I have a beagle named ***Cody*** and my family loves him very much, no matter how much he howls for food.
+At home I have a beagle named ***Cody*** and my family loves him very much, no matter how much he howls and begs for food.
+When I have time I like to play some tennis or videogames with friends.
+I'm not too sure what field I want to go into yet for computer science but I'm hoping to get a better understanding of software engineering as a whole with this class!

 To check out hobbies:
 [to hobbies](#hobbies)